Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Rhodes encourages its students to study off-campus through the programs it administers or through programs administered through other institutions.
 Off-campus study, whether domestic or international in scope, requires substantial prior planning.
 Students interested in pursuing such a course of study should formulate and clarify their plans well in advance.

-Off-campus study opportunities are coordinated by the Buckman Center for International Education.
+Off-campus study opportunities are coordinated by the Buckman Center for Global Engagement.
 The staff in the Buckman Center can assist students in researching off-campus study programs and can facilitate completion of the program’s application process.
 Students are responsible for meeting with their academic advisors to discuss program choices and for course selections.
 Students applying to study off-campus must have a minimum grade point average of 2.5, unless specified higher by the program, and must be in good social and academic standing.

 Students may study off-campus on a one-semester or year-long Rhodes Program, Exchange Program, or Affiliated Program.
 In general, students pay tuition, room, and board to Rhodes and receive tuition, room and board on the program (there are some differences, depending on the type of program; these are specifically noted in the sections below).
 Rhodes institutional aid and federal/state aid are portable for these programs.
-In any given year, Rhodes offers over 350 such options for off-campus study.
+In any given year, Rhodes offers over 600 such options for off-campus study.

 Off-Campus Study Application Process